latticesurgery-com/web-ui/README.md

 $ npm ci
 $ npm start
 ```
-It development server will be served at `localhost:3000`
+The development server will be served at `localhost:3000`

 ### Run against a local compiler library
 Start lsqecc's local development server, then go to: `http://localhost:3000/?localapi=true`.
 To set the port: `http://localhost:3000/?localapi=true&port=8888`, otherwise it defaults to 9876 (lsqecc's default).